williamhaley/pi-backup/README.md

 	ssh-copy-id -p 22 user@address

-Make sure your `DEST` directory in the config is created in `/bak` on the backup server.
+Make sure your `BACKUP_NAME` directory in the config is created in `/bak` on the backup server.

 #### Windows Installation